 Description: The distribution network CBM project will deploy an application to accurately monitor underground equipment in the downtown San Francisco and Oakland secondary network systems.
-This application will also guide maintenance activities based on real time operating conditions.
-Currently PG&E's performance analysis and condition assessments rely on manually intensive procedures.
-The CBM technology solution for electric distribution network will provide automated capabilities for field personnel to capture maintenance process and data electronically via rugged computers and to upload data to SAP.
-Coupled with the SCADA system, it will be used to trigger maintenance work on the networks.
+This application guides replacement and maintenance activities based on real time operating conditions.
+The CBM technology solution for electric distribution network provides automated capabilities for field personnel to capture maintenance process and data electronically via rugged computers and to upload data to SAP.
+When ultimately coupled with the SCADA system, it will be used to trigger real time maintenance and replacement work on the networks.

-Funding Source: This project is funded through PG&E's 2011 GRC.
+Funding Source: This project is funded through PG&E's 2014 GRC.